nertigel/core_drugs/README.md

 # Modified core_drugs
 With config and image files for ox_inventory.
+Made mainly for weed/cannabis growing.
 It was sitting in one of my server files and I felt like sharing it with others since I have no use in it.
-All credits go to the origianl `core_drugs`.

 I added some strains that I know of with real flower images.
 And I also added THC and CBD levels which determine the price of the weed when it's sold to the dealers across the map.
 Every plant may have it's own THC/CBD values which can be edited in `config.lua`